-Improve the Village's Public Outreach Mechanisms (Website, etc.) CP-9 integrated and interactive online experience that more effectively highlights Glandorf's amenities, and conveys relevant information about Village events, development projects, public works and other policies.
+Improve the Village's Public Outreach Mechanisms (Website, etc.)

+During the course of the planning process, stakeholders indicated that Glandorf could benefit from additional outreach improvements, with the website being one of those tools.
+Officials should seek outside assistance on improving the Village's website to provide a more integrated and interactive online experience that more effectively highlights Glandorf's amenities, and conveys relevant information about Village events, development projects, public works and other policies.
 It is also recommended that Glandorf's codified ordinance, zoning code and subdivision regulations, economic incentive documents, and other important information necessary to support this Plan are added to the website.